Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Stakataka.md

 ---
 Ability1: Beast Boost
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME805.png
+BookShinyImageName: HOME805_s.png
 BoxSprite: SRD-BoxSprite-stakataka.png
+DexCategory: 'Aether Foundation Log #132'
+DexDescription: We are finally on the other side.
+It has been so exciting.
+What we thought were the ruins of an abandoned civilization turned out to be small sentient creatures that stacked on each other to create a big UB.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 55
+  Feet: 18.0
+  Meters: 5.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-stakataka.png
 Learnset: '[[SRD-Stakataka-Learnset]]'
 Legendary: 'Yes'
 Name: Stakataka
 Number: 805
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: stakataka.png
 Type1: Rock
 Type2: Steel
+Weight:
+  Hectograms: 8200
+  Kilograms: 820.0
+  Pounds: 1807.8
 ---

 #PokeroleSRD/Pokedex